deavmi/homepage/content/work/ipay.md

 where a "packet" (in my case _task_) could be be held back (for the next candidate selection round) or accepted for running
 _right now_.

-These could of course be chained and they could modify the _task_ as well, attaching custom callbacks to them.
+These could of course be chained to one another.
+The scheduler would only check policy $p_{i+1}$ is policy $p_i$ returned a positive verdict.

-There are many intricacies to such a system and hard problems needed to be solved in order to make chained callbacks work, even when a policy rejected a job mid-queue.
+Certain queue policies are stateful, therefore the modification of their state could be accomplished via custom callbacks they would chain on to the job (by modifying it).

+There are **many** intricacies to such a filtering system that had to be taken into account.
+As I was developing this system by myself I came across them and ensured that the fixes that would be needed were not kludges but things that would be both easy on the _internals_
+(as I would maintain it) and keeping the _external_ API simple as usable for those developing future queue policies.

 ## Where we ended up